railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 Thankfully, before Harry twigged, a bushy-haired youth knocked on the door.

-Thankfully the Muggle girl caleld Hermiione Grainger was talking to Harry and providing a distraction from Ron's the complicated facial expressions that came with being a time travelling wizard.
-And allowed him to take a quick swig of the Polyjuice Potion that kept him in the form of a handsome red-headed schoolboy.
+Thankfully the Muggle girl called Hermione Granger was talking to Harry and providing a distraction from Ron's complicated facial expressions that came with being a time travelling wizard.
+This distraction allowed Ron to take a quick swig of the Polyjuice Potion that kept him in the form of a handsome, red-headed schoolboy.

-## Meanwhile ...
+## Meanwhile...

 Sirius Black was sitting in Azkaban.
 Alone.
 In the dark.
 Transformed as Padfoot.
 He would get his revenge.

-After giving it some thought however, Black realised that his station in life wasn't all bad.
+After giving it some thought; however, Black realised that his station in life wasn't all that bad.
 After all, not every prisoner has fur and a tail, and if one must spend undeserved time in Azkaban, doing so as a dog must be the most convenient way.

 He had a weird feeling that he would escape in another two and a bit years anyway, so the remaining time must be spend perfecting his ability to confuse everyone who only catches a glimpse of him out of the corner of their eye by transforming into his other form.